sashikab85/live-coding-test/README.md

 ### Instruction:
 1. create a CRUD API based on the following Criteria(s)
-2. Create a branch "test-[Selected-criteria]"
+2. Create a branch "test-[Selected-criteria]" from Master branch.
 3. branch out to proceed with another criteria and follow step 2.
-4. Upon completion merge every branch into Main branch.
+4. Upon completion merge every branch into Master branch.

 ### Scenario:
 - Company managing teen idol, requires you to create system capable to handle idols information.